 You can buy acrylic medium from Vallejo, but you can also buy the primer from them too, so I am only explaining these things in case you are in a pinch and can’t get supplies.
 I have a feeling in a really bad pinch the yellow of an egg could be substituted for the medium too.

 Anyway; why do we use white?
 Well we can see the model better when it is white.
 And white is very reflective and since many colors are semi-transparent they look best on white which will impart a shine behind them making them appear brighter.
 In miniatures we often exaggerate contrast and this helps us do it but using white to add brightness to colours is a technique used in all kinds of painting.

-Any dark color will just make the model appear dull and while that’s not terrible for portraying large flat surfaces that would be unnatural materials like some metals it’s still not ideal and for flesh it’s a disaster.
+Any dark color will just make the model appear dull.
+While that’s not terrible for portraying large flat surfaces of what would be unnatural materials like some metals it’s still not ideal even for those kinds of materials.
+And for flesh it’s a disaster.

 Real flesh breathes and is transparent and naturally glows.
 You need a white undercoat for that.
 You can of course use a brush on primer that is different coloured for different parts of the model, but lets just keep things simple at this point and stick to white.
 I do it and it works fine for me when painting miniatures so take my advice as I’m a professional colourist and just use white brush on primer.